 Sherry will always remember the day the Wolffs took possession of their new van.
 "They were so excited and all had huge smiles on their faces," she remembers.
 "It reminds me how we as dealers of BraunAbility can change a family's life."

 Sherry also echoes Denise's advice to other families in search of funding: "Don't give up!
 There are many ways to secure funding.
 Ask a lot of questions.
 Turn to your BraunAbility dealer, support groups, and other organizations for ideas.
 There are many resources out there to help you."

-The morals of this story are obvious.
+The moral of this story is obvious.
 First of all, patience pays off.
 And secondly, relationships like the one that Sherry and Denise developed are priceless.
 The personal connection and understanding your dealer can provide are irreplaceable - and definitely not something you'd find from an online seller that's hundreds of miles away!

 If you've developed a great relationship with your BraunAbility dealer, we'd love to hear your story - just leave a comment below!
 And if you have advice regarding funding assistance, feel free to share some tips!